Table of Contents

+Icebreaker questions establish a friendly informal climate for the formal learning to follow.
 When you’re holding a team meeting at work with lots of people who might not know each other well, things tend to go more smoothly when everyone feels connected and relaxed.
 Conversation and ideas flow more readily, tasks get accomplished, and your team becomes stronger as a result.

 But how do you get these conversations and comfort started?
 They usually won’t happen on their own in the middle of a work meeting where you’re trying to accomplish tasks.
-You need to put space on the agenda in the beginning of the meeting for a few team icebreaker questions and watch the magic happen.
+You need to put space on the agenda at the beginning of the meeting for a few team icebreaker questions and watch the magic happen.
 We have some ideas for icebreakers in your next meeting, below.

-What are Icebreaker Questions?
+What are icebreaker questions?

 Icebreaker questions for teams can be related to something happening in the meeting or in the workplace, or they can simply be fun and personal.
 Picking the right icebreaker depends on the purpose of the meeting, how well everyone in the meeting knows each other, and how much time you have for the icebreaker activity.

-That’s why we’ve created this list of the best icebreaker questions that covers all the possible ways you can use team-building icebreaker questions at work.
+That’s why we’ve created this list of the best icebreaker questions that cover all the possible ways you can use team-building icebreaker questions at work.
 Whether you’re looking for something funny and friendly or more work-focused, you’ll find plenty of options for your next meeting here.

 These icebreaker questions are fun, but they also have a goal - to help your team build trust and relationships with each other by understanding each other more deeply.
 Use these questions when you want to build rapport on the team and have everyone get to know each other better.